 It follows the rule:

-- 16 countries have an average classification of over 70 %: Cyprus, Denmark, Estonia, Finland, France, Hungary, Italy, Liechtenstein, Lithuania, Latvia, the Netherlands, Norway, Poland, Sweden, Slovenia and the UK.
+- For exclusion grounds, 28 countries have an average classification of over 70 %: Belgium, Bulgaria, Cyprus, Czechia, Germany, Denmark, Estonia, Greece, Finland, France, Croatia, Hungary, Ireland, Italy, Liechtenstein, Lithuania, Luxembourg, Latvia, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Sweden, Slovenia, Slovakia and the UK.

-This indicator classifies the countries concerned on the basis of the number of items of evidence recorded in the system for each type of criterion.
+This indicator categorises the relevant countries based on the number of items of evidence recorded in the system for each type of criterion.
 If the country has not entered any evidence data, the indicator is red; if it has entered more than one item of evidence, the indicator is green.

 The final classification is calculated as follows: